randomstring/FRC-Programming-Curriculum/README.md

 RC = Release Candidate, Beta = getting close to finished, Alpha = a work in progress

+## Notes

+I'm compiling notes to accompany some of the good YouTube tutorial videos I've found.
+I'm starting with this [three part introduction to command based programming by team 4627](Notes/Java_Video_Tutorial_Notes.md) The idea being to add some depth in the form of additional discussion, links to supporting documentation, and updates for things that have changed.

 ## 2. Slides

 Next up, start creating a curriculum, slides, notes, and a lesson plan for instruction.